Mental Health Nursing: a Profession in Demand

 Mental health nurses play a crucial role in the healthcare system and possess the qualifications, skills and experience to provide high-quality mental health nursing care in a wide range of contexts.

 Mental health nursing is a constantly changing and dynamic profession.
 The mental health nursing workforce must be flexible and responsive.
-A mental health nurse must be able to work with people across their lifespan in many workplace settings (ACMHN n.d.a).
+A mental health nurse must be able to work with people across their lifespans in many workplace settings (ACMHN 2023).

 With an undergraduate degree in nursing or diploma in nursing, you are able to practice as a nurse and work in most mental health settings.

-To progress into a specialist mental health nursing role, you will need to pursue postgraduate study in mental health nursing at either a graduate diploma or masters level (ACMHN n.d.a).
+To progress into a specialist mental health nursing role, you will need to pursue postgraduate study in mental health nursing (Probono Australia 2018).

-Possessing this credential shows employers, professional colleagues, consumers and carers that you have achieved the professional standard for practice in mental health nursing.
+Being a Credentialed Mental Health Nurse (CMHN) shows employers, professional colleagues, consumers and carers that you have achieved the professional standard for practice in mental health nursing (ACMHN 2021).

-Additionally, this credential boosts awareness of the contribution mental health nurses make to the mental health of the community (ACMHN n.d.b).
+Additionally, this credential boosts awareness of the contribution mental health nurses make to the mental health of the community (ACMHN 2021).

-Mental health nurses play a crucial role in the healthcare system and are able to make an enormous difference in the lives of people living with mental health issues.
+Mental health nurses play a crucial role in the healthcare system and are able to make an enormous difference to the lives of people living with mental illness.

 Question 1 of 3